-Surely the Southern people will not suffer them-selves to be thus degraded and domineered over by the negro race, aided by the Abolitionists, when SELECTIONS.
+Surely the Southern people will not suffer them-selves to be thus degraded and domineered over by the negro race, aided by the Abolitionists, when they have it in their power to make laws which would entirely release them from such annoyance SELECTIONS.

-THE FOREIGN SLAVE TRADE.
+MARSES THE FOREIGN SLAVE TRADE.
 From the New York Tribune.

-It is now the policy of the Democratic politicians and journalists to belittle the agitation at the South ago, have scouted as an Abolition lie any suggestion that the Missouri Restriction would one day be attacked and overthrown.
-But in fact the Missouri more for the freedom and happiness of the negro than any other body of men; they will 'yet achieve ingly probable.
-As to the popular sentiment in ingly probable.
-As to the popular sentiment in either case, there can be no doubt that the North, his emancipation.
-Now, if the Gospel is the true and the only efficient in 1848, regarded the Missouri Restriction with regenerative power in the world, then Parker Pills-bury is a quack; for he rejects the Bible, and has published a tract to prove it a 'fraud.'
-If he re-while the number at the South who earnestly desire while the number at the South who earnestly desire nounces that from which our own liberties proceed, the re-opening of the Slave-Trade is immeasurably miserable failure must be the upshot of all his atgreater than ever asked for or dreamed of the repeal of the Missouri interdict of Slavery Extension prior to Mr. Douglas's move in 1854.
-The very reason adduced, even so late as by Col. Orr a few days since, for Southern appreciation of and gratitude for Mr. Douglas's Nebraska measure-namely, that, if it gave the South no actual territory, it nevertheless removed an invidious distinction, an odious and debility of a Republic be ensured.
-Then do not tell us that we 'need' the illumination of a man whose principles, by the teachings of the Fathers, and by the teachings of the Fathers, and by the testimony of history, will not only rob the North of its freedom, but will also hind down the slaves of its freedom, but will also hind down the slaves of tially a division of the unoccupied area of the Union between Free and Slave Labor, and as such was fairly regarded as a Compromise; but there is no prety regarded as a Compromise; but there is no pre-tence of Compromise about the laws declaring the importation of slaves an act of piracy-for they ne-cessarily imply that Slavery is per se a wrong and an outrage, which Governments are bound to forbid, resist and punish.
-The stupidest negro in the rice-swamps of Carolina will comprehend instinctively that to hang the captain and mates, and imprison the scamen, of the captured slaver just brought into Charleston by a National vessel, and liberate her cargo of Africans, will be to admit that he ought not to be held in slavery.
+It is now the policy of the Democratic politicians and journalists to belittle the agitation at the South lie opinion, of the African Slave-Trade with our ports, just as the same politicians would, ten years ago, have scouted as an Abolition lie any suggestion of the truths of the Bible.
+The dark cloud will fade that the Missouri Restriction would one day be at-Restriction and our laws declaring the African nunciations of such men as Pillsbury, Christian ministers and Christian men in general have done more for the freedom and happiness of the negro than any other body of men; they will yet achieve his emancipation.
+Now, if the Gospel is the true and the only efficient regenerative power in the world, then Parker Pillsbury is a quack; for he rejects the Bible, and has buttresses the Federal prohibition of the Slave Trade buttresses the Federal prohibition of the Slave-Trade, while the number at the South who earnestly desire the re-opening of the Slave-Trade is immeasurably greater than ever asked for or draumed of the repeal of the Missouri interdict of Slavery Extension prior to Mr. Douglas's move in 1854.
+The very reason adduced, even so late as by Col. Orr a few days since, for Southern appreciation of and gratitude for Mr. Douglas's Nebraska measure-namely, that, if it gave the South no actual territory, it nevertheles removed an invidious distinction, an odious and de-grading imputation on their 'peculiar institution' -is a far stronger reason for repealing the antibetween Free and Slave Labor, and as such was fairly regarded as a Compromise; but there is no pre-tence of Compromise about the laws declaring the importation of slaves an act of piracy-for they necessarily imply that Slavery is per se a wrong and an outrage, which Governments are bound to forbid, resist and punish.
+The stupidest negro in the rice swamps of Carolina will comprehend instinctively that to hang the captain and mates, and imprison the scamen, of the captured slaver just brought into Charleston by a National vessel, and liberate her carge of Africans, will be to admit that he ought not to be held in slavery.